 - Bed bugs themselves, which can be seen with the naked eye

 If you’ve been waking up with red and itchy bites on your arms, shoulders, and other parts of your skin that are exposed while you’re sleeping, then check for these signs immediately.
-Bed bugs, their blood stains, and exoskeletons can also be seen on other furniture, carpets, and curtains in the room.
+Bed bugs, their blood stains, and exoskeletons can also be seen on other furniture, carpets, and curtains in the room as well.

 Be sure to inspect everything thoroughly using a flashlight.